Everywhere we look, we see hatred and injustice. Love is absent, replaced with a culture of contempt.

 What can we do in response to this?
 Nicolas Lalaguna points out several studies noting the psychology of group-thinking and the disproportionate power of a dissenting voice in a group.

 Here are a few quotes from his well-written article.
 “Moscovici’s study argues that a tiny persistent minority can, over time, drive ever-increasing numbers of people to internalize an opinion they know to be wrong.
 Without dissenting voices, many people will accept an opinion, an attitude, or a behavior that they know to be wrong.
 The Asch study shows that it takes only one dissenting voice to undermine the majority’s power.
 Every time we speak out, we cut through a thousand other voices.
 In the Moscovici study, it was demonstrated that, when a minority, however small, can maintain a persistent and consistent position, it has the power to influence the wider society.”

 “Helen Keller (1880-1968) was an American author, political activist, and campaigner for deaf and blind charities.
 Helen became deaf and blind as a young child and had to struggle to overcome her dual disability.
 However, she became the first deaf-blind person to attain a bachelor’s degree and became an influential campaigner for social, political, and disability issues.
 Her public profile helped destigmatize blindness and deafness, and she was seen as a powerful example of someone overcoming difficult circumstances”.

 We can run straight at our fears to overcome them.
 President Franklin D. Roosevelt led the nation through an economic depression and world war.
 He famously said, “We have Nothing to fear but fear itself.”
 Roosevelt was no stranger to adversity as he overcame polio to become president.
 Check out this rare footage of his walking with leg braces.

 We can begin to act like kindness and decency are abundant.
 In 1982 Anne Herbert was credited with starting the Random Kindness movement.
-It didn’t reference the love your neighbor command, but it certainly echoed the sentiment.
+It didn’t reference the love your neighbor command, but it echoed the sentiment.

 We can risk interacting with others and reap the health benefits.